[Updated] Attorney General of India List: Appointment, Roles and Limitations

 KK Venugopal

-• Attorney General of India (AGI) gives advice to the President of India on legal matters
+• The Attorney General of India (AGI) advises the President of India on legal matters.

-• AGI gives advice to the Central Government/ Government of India on legal matters which are designated to him by the President of India
+• AGI provides legal advice to the Central Government/Government of India on matters delegated to him by the President of India.

-• AGI performs the functions bestowed to him by or under the constitution or any other law
+• AGI performs the duties assigned to him under the constitution or any other law.

 Limitations of Attorney General of India

-• AGI must not advise or hold a brief against the Union Government/ GOI
+• AGI must not advise or represent the Union Government/Government of India.

-• AGI must not accept his appointment as a director in any corporation or company without permission from the GOI/ Union Government
+• AGI must not accept his position as a director of any corporation or firm unless the Union Government/GOI consents.

 Rights of Attorney General of India